whiplashomega/elthelas2/data/spellsv2/hellish-rebuke.markdown

 **1st-level evocation**

-**Casting Time**: 1 reaction, which you take in response to being damaged by a creature within 60 feet of you that you can see.
+**Casting Time**: 1 reaction, which you take in response to being damaged by a creature within 12m of you that you can see.

 **Range**: 12m